-Affordable rental units, included in the assessment of all rental units outlined in the paragraph above were scarcely accessible prior to Hurricane María, and remain even less so due to damages caused by the storms.
-Nearly 100% of tenant applicants to the Rental Assistance program earn incomes at 0-30% the area median, with ninety-eight percent (98%) of applicants earning \$0 adjusted annual income, further limiting the number of affordable options for rental housing 12.
+Affordable rental units, included in the assessment of all rental units, outlined in the Act 173 Projects, were scarcely accessible prior to Hurricane María, and remain even less so due to damages caused by the storms.
+Nearly 100% of tenant applicants to the Rental Assistance program earn income at 0-30% the area median, with ninety-eight percent (98%) of applicants earning \$0 adjusted annual income.
+Further limiting the number of affordable options for rental housing.

-Lack of available rental housing and even less subsidized rental housing and little or no ability to pay for rental housing without subsidy means that as contracts for Act 173 projects expire and funding continues to decrease in the aftermath of Hurricanes Irma and María, thousands of Puerto Rico's elderly population will face imminent homelessness.
+Thousands of Puerto Rico's elderly population will face imminent homelessness, as contracts for Act 173 projects expire and funding continues to decrease in the aftermath of Hurricanes Irma and María, due to lack of available rental housing, and even less subsidized rental housing and little or no ability to pay for rental housing without subsidy. means that as contracts for Act 173 projects expire, and funding continues to decrease in the aftermath of Hurricanes Irma and María, thousands of Puerto Rico's elderly population will face imminent homelessness.